-Role of Parks and Conservation Areas in the impact assessment process
+2.7 Role of Parks and Conservation Areas in the impact assessment process

-Under the NuPPAA, the only time that the Nunavut Planning Commission (NPC) is not involved in the assessment process is when a project is to be carried out wholly within a park (National Parks, National Marine Conservation Areas and Territorial Parks) that has been established and administered by the Parks Canada Agency or the Government of Nunavut; or a historic place that is designated under the Historic Sites and Monuments Act and administered by the Parks Canada Agency.
-Once the Parks Canada Agency or any other federal or territorial authority (referred to as Responsible Authority) having management and control of the park receives a project proposal, the Responsible Authority must determine, within 45 days of receipt of the project proposal, whether the project conforms with the requirements set out by or under any law for which it has responsibility and must verify whether the project is exempt from the requirement for screening.
+Under the NuPPAA, the only time that the Commission is not involved in the assessment process is when a project is to be carried out wholly within a park (National Parks, National Marine Conservation Areas and Territorial Parks) that has been established and administered by the Parks Canada Agency or the Government of Nunavut; or a historic place that is designated under the Historic Sites and Monuments Act and administered by the Parks Canada Agency (e.g., the Wrecks of HMS Erebus and HMS Terror National Historic Site of Canada, Quttinirpaaq National Park, Ukkusiksalik National Park, and Sirmilik National Park).

+Once the Parks Canada or any other federal or territorial authority (referred to as Responsible Authority) having management and control of the park receives a project proposal, the Responsible Authority must determine, within 45 days of receipt of the project proposal, whether the project conforms with the requirements set out by or under any law for which it has responsibility and must verify whether the project is exempt from the requirement for screening.

-If the Responsible Authority determines that the project proposal is in conformity with the requirements, the Responsible Authority must verify whether the project is exempt from the requirement for screening, as outlined in detail in 3.0 of this Guide.
+If the Responsible Authority determines that the project proposal is in conformity with the requirements, the Responsible Authority must verify whether the project is exempt from the requirement for screening, as outlined in detail in Part 3 of this Guide.
 If the project is NOT exempt from the requirement for screening, or, if the Responsible Authority verifies that the project is exempt from the requirement for screening BUT has concerns in respect of any cumulative ecosystemic or socioeconomic impacts that could result from that project when viewed in relation to other projects that have been carried out, are being or will be carried out in the future, the Responsible Authority will forward the project proposal to the NIRB for screening.